Corneal grafting or corneal transplantation is the replacement of defective host corneal tissue with donor corneal tissue.

 Miniscleral Lenses for corneal grafts

 Miniscleral lenses are also manufactured in a rigid gas permeable material but fit the eye in quite a different way.
-These lenses are much larger (usually 16.5 mm diameter) and vault the whole cornea, resting on the white part of the eye.
+These lenses are much larger and vault the whole cornea, resting on the white part of the eye.
 Miniscleral lenses rest under the upper and lower eyelids and as the lids are not hitting the edges of the lens, the lenses are very comfortable.
 The lenses totally seal on the white part of the eye and cannot be dislodged making them ideal for dusty environments and for active sports where conventional RGP lenses may be dislodged.
-Miniscleral lenses require the same maintenance and cleaning regime as RGP lenses.
-Miniscleral lenses can be more difficult to insert as they need to be inserted full of solution and more difficult to remove due to the large diameter.

 Hybrid Lenses for corneal grafts

 Hybrid lenses have a hard RGP centre with soft plastic on the periphery.
-Hybrid lenses have so far have been unsuccessful in fitting corneal grafts, however there are ongoing developments in materials and designs.
-Hopefully Hybrid contact lenses will become available in the near future.
+Hybrid lenses have so far have been somewhat unsuccessful in fitting corneal grafts, however there are ongoing developments in materials and designs.